jeffteeters/nwb_indexer/README.md

 `<directory>` is a directory containing nwb files (extension ".nwb).

-This should scan all the nwb files in the directory and save the information about the small datasets and attributes in an SQLite3 database.
+This should scan all the nwb files in the directory and save the information about the small datasets and attributes in a SQLite3 database.
 Name of the database file will be "nwb_index.db".
 The program can be run multiple times with different directories to index additional NWB files.